 Students are introduced to the preparation of authentic regional dishes of Italy commonly offered in restaurants specializing in this cuisine.
 Special emphasis differentiates between northern and southern Italian cooking.
 Pastas, soups, main dishes and desserts are highlighted.
 Proper chef attire is required.
-Three laboratory hours per week for five weeks.
+One lecture hour and two laboratory hours per week for five weeks.
 Materials fee: \$50.
-Usually offered in the fall.
+Usually offered in the spring.